fastly/fastly-magento2/Documentation/Guides/Edge-Modules/EDGE-MODULE-OTHER-CMS-INTEGRATION.md

 if your origin is in Netherlands pick our Amsterdam shield etc. Shield will greatly decrease the number of requests hitting your origin and is required for Image Optimization.
 [Read more about origin shielding](https://docs.fastly.com/guides/performance-tuning/shielding).

-## Configuration
+## Edge Module Configuration

-When you click on the configuration you will be prompted with a screen like this
+If all the prerequisites are met enable the Other CMS/Backend integration Edge Module in the Edge Module management screen.
+Next you will need to click on the configuration for the edge module which will look like this

 ![Fastly Edge Module Other CMS/Backend integration](../../images/guides/edge-modules/edgemodule-othercms-integration.png "Fastly Edge Module Other CMS/Backend integration")